TienNguyenTech/TastyBites-food-ordering-website/README.md

 ## About Us

 Momos Food Ordering Online is a web application built with CakePHP, CSS, JavaScript, HTML, and PHP.
 It allows users to browse a menu, place orders, and make payments online.
 The project utilizes the Stripe plugin for payment processing and the SB Admin 2 template for the dashboard interface.
 ContentBlocks plugin is used for managing dynamic content.
 Additionally, we utilized cPanel for hosting, PHPMyAdmin for database management, referred to the CakePHP cookbook for guidance, and worked with PHPStorm and Visual Studio Code for development.
+We also utilized Git and GitHub Desktop for version control and collaboration.
+Furthermore, we used Google Drive to create the Project Governance Portfolio and Trello for project management.

 ## Features